IT2GO-Gloria/JavaGame/README.md

 * drink a health potion or
 * quit

-##### The next phase of this game it to use an interface to create a visual other than text to go along with the game.
+##### The next phase of this game it to:
+* use an interface to create a visual other than text to go along with the game,
+* allow a user to pick up objects to view it,
+* allow a user to use the object or open the object,
+* allow the user to put the object in their bag for later use,
+* when you ran away from an enemy, they still chase you along with the next random enemy,
+* allow a user to go from room to room and view the rooms like you are watching a movie.
+* Put in a backstory and a storyline with video and audio.

 ##### Coded by: Gloria Johnston, Web Developer & Software Engineer

+##### Motivation for this game was provided by my friends and family who love playing DND - enjoy!